 advertising, or wandering away from the topic at hand.
 To comment, you must

-be a registered user of the Tribune, and your user name will be displayed.
+be a registered user of the Tribune, and your real name will be displayed.

 Thanks for taking time to offer your thoughts.